Skip to Content

 You may not have eaten a “poisonous” fruit, but from the severe pain that may ensue, you may feel like you have.

-Are Hedge Apples Edible for Humans or Livestock?
+Are Hedge Apples Edible for Humans?

-Holding a Hedge Apple
+Holding A Hedge Apple

-It isn’t as though hedge fruits are particularly nourishing or nutritious, either.
-In fact, as foodstuff for both humans as well as animals, hedge apples are unpalatable and practically useless.
+As foodstuff for both humans as well as animals, hedge apples are unpalatable and practically useless.

 What About as a Pest Control Measure?

 So, eating hedge apples is pretty much out of the question.
 Still, these fruits grow all over the area, so you might well wonder if they can be used for something else.
+In particular, as a pest control measure.

 At first blush, you might think that this isn’t a crazy idea.
 After all, if hedge apples are so unappetizing, surely insects won’t wish to eat them.
+And since the innards produce a juice that can cause eczema in humans, that hardly sounds like the sort of thing that is good for bugs and insects either.

 Basement Spider